pandorafms/pandorafms/pandora_server/extras/pandoraPlugintools/README.md

 The package includes the following modules.
 Each one has different functions that facilitate and automate the data integration in Pandora FMS:

 **general**
-Module containing general purpose functions, useful in the creation of plugins for PandoraFMS
+Module containing general purpose functions, useful in the creation of plugins for PandoraFMS.

 **threads**
 Module containing threading purpose functions, useful to run parallel functions.